Edith Bolling Wilson Museum Wytheville, VA – Explore History in Southwest Virginia

 Earning this pin was meant to encourage girls to give thoughtful, direct service in the war effort.
 Three points earned the pin, with additional points earning color-coded ribbons.
 A sample listing of point-earning tasks included: knitting wool for the Red Cross, knitting for the American Red Cross, preserving 50 containers of jam or jelly, or selling 10 Liberty Bonds.

-Visit the museum to see the exhibition Girl Scouts during 'The Great War,' which will be on view from April 26, 2018 to February 28, 2019!
+Visit the museum to see the exhibit Girl Scouts during 'The Great War'

 Visit